viperproject/bitbucket-issue-migration/README.md

-# Bitbucket To Github Issues Migration
+# Bitbucket To Github Migration

 The expected steps are as follows:
 1. Migrate code & history of all repositories (using GitHub repo importer)